adamierymenko/fenc/README.md

 Why is encrypting and decrypting with a keyfile not working?

 Try removing the newline from the end of the keyfile.

+Why is this not building on Windows?

+Try removing `-DHAS_PASSPHRASE` from the Makefile.
+This will remove passphrase functionality which needs unix specific libraries.

 ### Internals